MrCCampbell/milestone-project-2/README.md

 - Git committed "Added photos and information to the cards."
 - Change sub headings with the cards.
 - Git committed "Change sub headings with the cards."
+- Change sub headings with the cards 1.
+- Git committed "Change sub headings with the cards 1."

 ### Credits